 Coping Strategies

-- Join a support group (online or offline).
+- Get into a support group (on line or off line).

-- Educate friends and family to avoid awkward conversations.
+- Train friends and family as to avoid embarrassing situations.

 Support Groups and Mental Health